Computability of the Channel Reliability Function and Related Bounds: Introduction

-Shannon's characterization of the capacity for the transmission of messages via the discrete memoryless channel (DMC) in \cite{S48}, Ahlswede's characterization of the capacity for the transmission of messages via the multiple access channel in \cite{A73}, and Ahlswedes and Dueck's characterization of the identification capacity for DMCs in \cite{AD89} are important examples of closed-form solutions through elementary functions, according to Chow and Borwein/Crandall.
+Shannon's characterization of the capacity for the transmission of messages via the discrete memoryless channel (DMC) in \cite{S48}, Ahlswede's characterization of the capacity for the transmission of messages via the multiple access channel in \cite{A73}, and Ahlswede's and Dueck's characterization of the identification capacity for DMCs in \cite{AD89} are important examples of closed-form solutions through elementary functions.
 These are all examples of computability of the corresponding performance functions in the above sense.
 The precise meaning of computability defined by Turing will be included later in section~\ref{Definitions}.
-Lovasz's characterization of the zero error capacity for the pentagram is also an example of a closed form number corresponding to Chow and can be computed algorithmically, and this is desirable as well.
+Lovász's characterization of the zero error capacity for the pentagram is also an example of a closed form number corresponding to Chow's definition \cite{C99} and can be computed algorithmically, and this is desirable as well.
 However, for a cyclical heptagon, the characterization is still pending for the zero error capacity.
-It is also unclear whether the zero error capacities of DMCs even assume computable values for computable channels.
+It is also unclear whether the zero error capacities of DMCs even assume computable numbers as values for computable channels.
 Furthermore, it is unclear whether the broadcast capacity region can be algorithmically computed.

+The Lovász $\vartheta$-function of graphs was examined in \cite{L79} from three distinct research angles that refer to various graph invariants.
+This exploration led to the derivation of new insights into the Shannon capacity of graphs, observations on cospectral and nonisomorphic graphs, and bounds on graph invariants, while also serving as a tutorial touching on zero-error information theory and algebraic graph theory.
+Additional observations on the Lovász $\vartheta$-function have been made by the author in \cite{Igal}.

-In this paper, we give a negative answer to the question of whether the channel reliability function and several related bounds are algorithmically computable.
+In this paper, we give a negative answer to the question of whether the channel reliability function and several related bounds are algorithmically computable by Turing machines.

 A great deal of research has been conducted on the topic of the channel reliability function so far.
 However, many problems regarding its behavior are still open (see surveys \cite{G68} and \cite{HHH08}).
 In fact, a characterization of the channel reliability function is not even known for binary-input-binary-output channels.
-This is why many efforts have been made to find corresponding computable lower and upper bounds (see \cite{E55, F61, B87}).
+This is why many efforts have been made to find corresponding computable lower and upper bounds (see \cite{B87, E55, F61}).